sh3lk/webmanga/README.md

 # webmanga
-Is web based application that can manage your manga collection and provide online reading experience
+Is web based application that can manage your manga collection and provide online reading experience.

 ## Getting Started